Things to Do in Rwanda – Africa’s Luxury Destination

 Fresh juice

-Like Kigali Serena Hotel, their Lake Kivu Hotel also offers excellent dining options.
-The dinner was delicious, and the breakfast buffet also offers tasty vegan options like fresh juice, bread, beans, grilled tomatoes, potatoes and fresh fruits.
+Just like the Kigali Serena, the Lake Kivu Serena also delivers when it comes to dining.
+The dinner was delicious, and the breakfast buffet was a real highlight — with plenty of tasty vegan options such as fresh juice, bread, beans, grilled tomatoes, potatoes, and fresh fruits.

 4 comments